respawn-app/FlowMVI/README.md

 * Built for Compose: The library lets you achieve the best performance with Compose out of the box.
 * The core library depends on kotlin coroutines.
 That's it.
 Nothing else.
 * 70+% unit test coverage of core library code
+* Dedicated remote debugger app for Windows, Linux, MacOS (in alpha)

 ## How does it look?